 Keys To Success (Key2): The Cross

-- Man was created to be a ruler, w/ a special relationship w/ his Creator.
+- Men were created to be a ruler, w/ a special relationship w/ his Creator.

-- Man was given a comfortable and productive lifestyle (living in a posh upscale property; the first botanist, zoologist and property developer on the planet)
+- Men were given a comfortable and productive life (living in a posh upscale property; the first botanist, zoologist, and property developer on the planet)

 - With only one restriction, do not touch or eat the fruit of one of the trees

 - Man ate the fruit anyway

 - As a result:

 - Man lost his comfortable lifestyle and hard labor began